roabraham/steganography/README.md

 - The **Graphical User Interface (GUI)** of the *web application* (located in this directory excluding the `include` subdirectory) was built using standard [jQuery](https://jquery.com/) (located in `javascript` subdirectory) and is licensed under **MIT**.

+- The **desktop version** (located in the `release` subdirectory) uses [PHP Desktop](https://github.com/cztomczak/phpdesktop) package and is licensed under **BSD 3-clause license**.

-Both licenses allow commercial use under the corresponding conditions.
-For more details, please refer to the `license.md` file.
+All licenses allow commercial use under the corresponding conditions.
+For more details, please refer to the `license.md`.